 Oscypek, Oszczypek is a smoked cheese made of salted sheep milk exclusively in the Tatra Mountains region of Poland.
 No other cheese can be called Oscypek.
 This regional speciality is a protected trade name under the EU‘s Protected Designation of Origin geographical indication.

-Just outside Zakopane on the open fields at the base of the mountains, you will find wooden huts dotted all over.
+Just outside Zakopane on the open fields at the base of the surrounding Tatra mountains, you will find wooden mountain shelters dotted all over.
 You can go to these huts and watch the traditional making of the cheese and buy it freshly made.
 The Zakopane cheese is pressed into wooden moulds and comes in all shapes and sizes.
 Cheese production in the Tatra was first mentioned in the 15th century.

 Poland travel advice: All the best Polish souvenirs to buy